jjhesk/ToolBarLib/README.md

 Projec Website: [TOOLBARLIB][2]

 ##Features
+v0.3.8
+- [x] added two icons only on the right side support.

 v0.3.5
 - [x] added dynamic icon for the toolbar.
 - [x] modified TopBarManager for the initation method.